microsoft/InnerEye-DeepLearning/docs/self_supervised_models.md

 To use this code with your own data, you will need to:

-1. Create a dataset class that reads your new dataset, derived from `VisionDataset`.
-See for example how we constructed `InnerEyeCXRDatasetBase` class.
+1. Create a dataset class that reads your new dataset, inheriting from both `VisionDataset` and `InnerEyeDataClassBaseWithReturnIndex`.
+See for example how we constructed `RSNAKaggleCXR` class.
+WARNING: the first positional argument of your dataset class constructor MUST be the data directory ("root"), as VisionDataModule expects this in the prepare_data step.
 2. Add a member to the `SSLDatasetName` Enum with your new dataset and update the `_SSLDataClassMappings` member of the class so that the code knows which data class to associate to your new dataset name.
 3. Update the `_get_transforms` methods to add the transform specific to your new dataset.
 To simplify this step, we